 Innsider is delighted to congratulate Jorrit Penninga on 5 years at INNOPAY.
 To celebrate this professional milestone, we asked him to tell us more about himself and his work at INNOPAY, and to share his views on data sovereignty and digital sustainability.

-Jorrit Penninga is a Senior Consultant at INNOPAY.
+Jorrit Penninga is a Manager at INNOPAY.
 Jorrit has a professional background in Systems Engineering, Policy Analysis and Management.
+Jorrit is keen on helping organisations with innovation and digitisation in a multi-stakeholder context.

 Jorrit joined INNOPAY as a Business Analyst in May 2017, straight out of Delft University of Technology, with a master’s in Systems Engineering, Policy Analysis & Management (including a specialisation in Transport and Logistics).
 As Programme Secretary, he is currently involved in developing a large data sharing scheme.